scrive/elm-challenge/README.md

 # Scrive elm challenge

 Hello!
 Welcome to the Scrive Elm Challenge.
-This should be anonymised
+This should be anonymised and with two commit changes.

 This repository contains the requirements definition of a project used for job applications for a **position of an [Elm](https://elm-lang.org/) developer at Scrive**.